Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ## Deployment

-To deploy this project Heroku is needed for the backend and Github for the frontend.
-Accounts will be needed on both before starting.
+To deploy this project Heroku is needed for the backend, Github for the frontend and MongoDB to be used as a database.
+Accounts will be needed on these before starting.

  - Start with the developement enviroment, in my case Gitpod
  - In the developement enviroment install the requirements for this project found in requirements.txt using the pip3 command.
  - Setup the database MongoDB.
 From there set up the collections which will be used to store users,dish types and dishes added by users.
+ - The values of the collections in MongoDB will be what stores the information displayed on the site.
+    -   For example the dish_type collection I have currently has the values "Chinese","Thai","Indian","Mexican","Irish","Other"
  - Setup connection security, choose a connection method and then connect by following the instructs MongoDB provides once you click "connect" on the collection.
  - Once this is done enviroment variables will be needed.
+ - The enviroment vairables used here are: "IP", "PORT", ""SECRET_KEY", "MONGO_URI", "MONGO_DBNAME"
-Store the enviroment variables in a file called "env.py" and then place that file in a ".gitignore" file.
+ - Store the enviroment variables in a file called "env.py" and then place that file in a ".gitignore" file.
  - Once this is done the python file called "app.py" can be created and run by typing "python3 app.py" into the terminal.
  - Deploy the app on Github.
  - In the terminal enter the commands: "pip3 freeze --local > requirements.txt" and "echo web: python app.py > Procfile" this will tell Heroku the dependencies and which file runs the app.
- - Then move over to Heroku and follow the instructions to get started.
+ - Then move over to Heroku, select "Create new app"  (The app name must be unique)
- - Connect the app on Heroku to Github by entering the repository name and click connect.
+ - Connect the app on Heroku to Github by selecting the deployment method in the deploy tab to Github, search the repository name and click connect.
+ - Make sure that the app has been deployed on Github so that updates on Github flow into Heroku, otherwise there may be differences between them.
  - Once this is done the enviroment variables that were entered into the "env.py" file will need to be entered into Heroku into the "Config Vars" in the settings tab.
+Its important that these match exactly.
  - Finally ensure that automatic deployments is selected in the Deploy tab on Heroku so that changes flow through.

 How to clone and deploy this project: